sbpenedo/Unsupervised-ML-Strategy-k-means-/README.md

 ---
 ## Performance Results
 The results were pretty interesting.
-The strategy managed to keep pace with the SPY benchmark and even beat it for a good stretch of time, especially during the market chop in 2022.
+The strategy managed to keep pace with the SPY benchmark and even beat it for a good stretch of time between 2020 and early 2021.

 However, the algorithm struggled a lot in recent years and fell behind the simple buy and hold strategy.